yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * Native app authenticates end user and authorizes the request.
 * The *client_app_deep_link* provided in the strcutured scope, SHALL override the request's original redirect_uri:

-  * User-Interacting Authorization Server's native app SHALL validate that an app owning *client_app_deep_link* is on the device
+  * User-Interacting Authorization Server's app SHALL validate that an app claiming *client_app_deep_link* is on the device
   * If so it SHALL natively invoke it, handing it the redirect url with its response parameters
   * If such an app does not exist it is an error and the flow SHALL terminate

-* To establish trust towards client_app_deep_link, User-Interacting Authorization Server MAY use mechanisms outside the scope of this document, or OpenID Federation:
+* To establish trust towards client_app_deep_link, User-Interacting Authorization Server MAY use mechanisms outside the scope of this document, or {{OpenID.Federation}}:

-  * SHALL strip url path from *client_app_deep_link* (retaining the domain).
+  * SHALL strip url path from *client_app_deep_link* (retaining the DNS domain).
-  * SHALL add url path /.well-known/openid-federation and perform trust chain resolution.
+  * SHALL add the url path /.well-known/openid-federation and perform trust chain resolution.
   * SHALL inspect Client's metadata for redirect_uri's and validate *client_app_deep_link* is included.

-### Client App traverses Brokers in reverse order
+### Client App traverses OAuth Brokers in reverse order

 Client App is natively invoked by User-Interacting Authorization Server App, with the request's redirect_uri.

-Client App MUST validate this url, and any url subsequently obtained through a 3xx redirect instruction from the brokers it traverses, against the Allowlist generated for this flow, and MUST fail if any url is not included in the Allowlist.
+Client App MUST validate this url, and any url subsequently obtained via a 3xx redirect instruction, against the Allowlist it previously generated, and MUST fail if any url is not included in the Allowlist.

 Client App SHALL invoke the url it received using HTTP GET: